Skip to content

 Clients should:

-• Query trusted service providers (as declared in kind 10040 events) for assertion data.
+• Query trusted service providers for assertion data about events.

-• Display computed metrics like engagement counts and popularity scores.
+• Display computed metrics like engagement counts, popularity scores, and rankings.

 • Update assertion data as service providers publish new calculations.

-• Properly handle the addressable event format (one record per target event per author).
+• Properly handle the addressable event format (one assertion per target event per service provider).

 Relay Behavior